rogerpence/css-custom-properties/README.md

         ...
     }

-The scoped variable could have also be declared without separating the variable definition from the other `.button` class rules like this:
+The scoped property could have also been declared without separating the variable definition from the `.button` class rules like this:

     .button {
         --background-color: #004477;